-With funding from the AB Charitable Trust and The Community Foundation Wellesley service is now better integrated with all our other services to provide a more holistic, family-centred support and assistance to meet the needs of our beneficiaries and their families.
+With funding from the AB Charitable Trust and The Community Foundation Wellesley, the service is now better integrated with all our other services to provide more holistic, family-centred, support and assistance to meet the needs of our beneficiaries and their families.

-How is the service accessed?
+How to access the service